 Copies of Talks & Teachings

 CD’s of Shinzen’s teachings are available for purchase throughout the retreat.
 You may listen to these CD’s during the retreat without purchasing them.
-A few CD players will be available for loan.
+Please bring a CD player to listen to them.
 If you have a CD player to share, we appreciate you leaving it in the listening area.
 Extra batteries are available.
 Because the ideas presented are deep and sometimes subtle, they need time to “sink in” through repeated listening.

 It is recommended that you take CD’s as a tangible review of this valuable material.
 Also, when you pass through periods of low energy and resistance in your daily practice you can use guided talks as a “skillful means” to maintain quality meditation.
 The CD area is taken down soon after the retreat ends, so please be sure to make your purchases by the last night.